Safe battery disposal Stop fires before they start

 • City Eco Centres

-Take all types of batteries including items with built-in batteries (electronic waste) to a City Eco Centre for free.
+Take all types of household batteries including items with built-in batteries (electronic waste) to a City Eco Centre for free.

 • Recycle your Batteries Canada!